tuanhmle/CleanCode_By_TL/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use default arguments instead of short circuiting or conditionals
+### Use Default Arguments Instead Of Short Circuiting Or Conditionals

 Default arguments are often cleaner than short circuiting.